crazycatdev/keysys/README.md

 ## Acknowledgements

-- **crazycatdev** – For developing this quick and innovative solution.
+- **crazycat** – For developing this quick and innovative solution.
 - Thanks to the open-source community for the libraries and tools that make rapid prototyping possible.

 ---